 Water is vital for survival, but depending on your activity, a sports drink might be vital for optimal performance.
-Here's why.
+Learn ten things you need to know about sports hydration in this post.

 1) You sweat whenever you are doing something that makes you really hot like working out or mowing the lawn in oppressive heat.